dgr993/README-Generator---Assignment-9/README.md

 #### 6. [Questions](#Questions)

 ## INSTALLATION:
-install npm init, npm install inquirer, npm install fs, npm install util, npm install prompts
+npm init, npm install inquirer, npm install prompts, npm i util, npm i fs

 ## USAGE:
-to test a readme
+to create a wonderful looking readme

 ## LICENSE:
-This application is covered under the following license(s) - GPL 3.0
+This application is covered under the following license(s) - BSD 3

 ## CONTRIBUTING:
-running tests to make it test work
+Something to run test

 ## TESTS:
-whatever you want
+run in your node

 ## QUESTIONS:
 For any questions regarding the code used please refer to my GitHub page here: [dgr993](https://github.com/dgr993)